aws-samples/k8s-rbac-iam-java-operator/README.md

 ## Installation Instructions

 First, build the Docker image for the custom controller per instructions <a href="https://github.com/aws-samples/k8s-rbac-iam-java-operator/blob/master/java-operator">here</a>.

 Next, build and deploy the Lambda Kubernetes client per the instructions <a href="https://github.com/aws-samples/k8s-rbac-iam-java-operator/tree/master/lambda-client">here</a>.

-Deploy the Kubernetes operator to an Amazon EKS cluster as follows:<br/>
+Then, deploy the Kubernetes operator to an Amazon EKS cluster as follows:<br/>
 <b>kubectl apply -f operator.yaml</b>

 The initial state of <b>aws-auth</b> ConfigMap in the cluster contains the mapping that allows worker nodes to join the Amazon EKS cluster.
 Modify this ConfigMap applying the YAML manifest <b>aws-auth-configmap.yaml</b>.